WDI-ATX-2018-2019/React-Project-3/README.md

 1. An API of your own design, built using Node, Express, and Mongoose, that serves JSON.
 2. Front-end React code that updates the UI and makes requests to the API.
-3. Consume a third Party API (google maps, weather, spotify, instagram, etc...)
+3. Consume a third Party API (google maps, weather, spotify, instagram, etc...)[some cool APIS](https://github.com/TonnyL/Awesome_APIs)

 ---